 Family Support and Protection

-This service has 10 teams who work with children subject to Child in Need or Child Protection Plans, and/or in PLO.
+This service consists of 10 teams who work with children subject to Child in Need or Child Protection Plans, and/or in PLO.

 Children Looked After (CLA)

-CLA service has four teams who promote the wellbeing of children in care, exercise corporate parenting/court work/ensure children achieve early permanency.
-Most children are referred to CLA via Section 38, or Section 20, also via unaccompanied minors.
+CLA service consists of four teams who promote the well-being of children in care, exercise corporate parenting/Court work/ ensure children achieve early permanency.

 Through Care Service (TCS)